English in computing: Communication protocols

 This is because response codes also need to convey unambiguous information, but can have various nuances that the requester may optionally use to vary its subsequent actions.
 To convey all such "sub-codes" with alphabetic words would be unwieldy, and negate the advantage of using pseudo-English words.
 Since responses are usually generated by software they do not need to be mnemonic.
 Numeric codes are also more easily analyzed and categorized when they are processed by software, instead of a human testing the protocol by manual input.

 Localization

-BIOS
+BIOS/UEFI

-Many personal computers have a BIOS chip, displaying text in English during boot time.
+Many personal computers have a BIOS or UEFI firmware chip, displaying text in English during boot time and in configuration screen.

 Keyboard shortcut

 Keyboard shortcuts are usually defined in terms of English keywords such as CTRL+F for find.

 English on the World Wide Web

 English is the largest language on the World Wide Web, with over 25% of internet users.

 English speakers

 Web user percentages usually focus on raw comparisons of the first language of those who access the web.
 Just as important is a consideration of second- and foreign-language users; i.e., the first language of a user does not necessarily reflect which language he or she regularly employs when using the web.